Good evening my lovelies,

 Disposing Of Your Slime

-To get rid of your slime, fish out any left over candy and simply pour the slime into a food waste bin or onto a compost heap.
+To get rid of your slime, fish out any leftover candy and simply pour the slime into a food waste bin or onto a compost heap.
 You could throw it down the toilet if you really wanted to, but at the risk of blocking up your pipework, it hardly seems worth it.
 Remember, this is ultimately just flour and veggies and it can be disposed of accordingly.
-Once you’re container is empty, you can wash it up with warm water and dish soap.
+Once your container is empty, you can wash it up with warm water and dish soap.

 Alright my lovelies, that concludes my Halloween countdown.
 It’s been fun, it’s been an adventure and at times, it’s been a bit of an emotional rollercoaster.
 There was one man who loved Halloween, one man who loved pranking the neighbourhood boys and girls and one man who taught me the art of chaos and mischief, Three guesses who that is?